rewgs/dotfiles/hammerspoon/README.md

 # Notes

-- Hyper (i.e. Command + Control) is defined via Karabiner-Elements.
+- Hyper (i.e. Command + Control + Option) is defined via Karabiner-Elements.
 Caps Lock is mapped to Hyper when held down, Escape when tapped.

 # TODO